 Hiroyuki Imaishi

 Imaishi's statement highlights Studio Trigger's evolution and its constant pursuit of innovation.
-While anime has left an indelible mark, the studio continues to explore new horizons, adapting to industry changes and changing audience expectations.
+While anime has left an indelible mark, the studio continues to explore new horizons, adapting to industry changes and evolving audience expectations.

 Source: febri.jp